paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 _The screenshots for this section were largely contributed by Raju._

-Note that if you're opening the Map Pilot Pro app in a device with 4 GB and/or a lot of it is in use, you will get a warning like this:
+Note: If you're opening the Map Pilot Pro app in a device with 4 GB and/or a lot of it is in use, you will get a warning like this:

 <img src="https://github.com/user-attachments/assets/3153e1f8-11b3-404e-ab2a-3256c3205bd7" alt="memory_warning" width="500" height="225"> <br>

-You can ignore it, but ideally you would want a device with better memory.
+You can ignore it, but ideally you would want a device with better memory, or a lot of the 4 GB free to use.

 **Step 1:** As there is no way to export a created flight path to the Map Pilot Pro app in the free version, one has to create the flight path in the field.
 Follow section 1 to create the flight path, and input the right altitude, speed, overlap etc.